hmxmilohax/rb3-pc/README.md

 ## NETWORK
 ![A screenshot of Rock Band 3's Network custom settings, showing Network Status (Connected) highlighted in yellow, IP/Hosts switches (rb3ps3live.hmxservices.com=45.33.48.123), PSN Status (RPCN), and Enable UPNP (not checked) highlighted in teal.](images/cust/network.png "Network")
 * ![A yellow square.](images/cust/smallyellow.png "Yellow Square") REQUIRED:
-	* Change the Network Status to “Connected” as highlighted in the picture.
-If left on “Disconnected”, the game will freeze temporarily when browsing the song library.
+	* **Change the Network Status to “Connected” as highlighted in the picture.
+If left on “Disconnected”, the game will freeze temporarily when browsing the song library.**
 * ![A teal square.](images/cust/smallteal.png "Teal Square") For online multiplayer:
-	* Enable **"Enable UPNP"** or **forward port 9103 (UDP) in your firewall**.
+	* Enable **"Enable UPNP"** or **forward port 9103 (UDP) in your firewall.
+Don’t enable UPNP while port forwarding** as this can cause crashes.**.
 	* **Join the \[[RBEnhanced Discord server](https://discord.gg/6rRUWXPYwb)\]** and **go to** the **[\[#gocentral-connecting\]](https://discord.com/channels/953085263008129064/1076031372185042984)** channel. **Follow the instructions for RPCS3**.
 Although the picture below includes details, this is subject to change, and you should **always refer to the \[[RBEnhanced Discord](https://discord.gg/6rRUWXPYwb)\] for** this **information**.
 While you’re there, you can also organize sessions with other players.

 <br/>